CatUnderTheLeaf/CV-stuff/activation_functions.md

 ![ReLU function](images/gKA4kA9.jpg)

-__Interactions__: Imagine a single node in a neural network model.
-For simplicity, assume it has two inputs, called A and B.
-The weights from A and B into our node are 2 and 3 respectively.
-So the node output is  _f(2A+3B)_.
-We'll use the ReLU function for our f.
-So, if  _2A+3B_ is positive, the output value of our node is also  _2A+3B_.
-If  _2A+3B_ is negative, the output value of our node is 0.

-For concreteness, consider a case where A=1 and B=1.
-The output is _2A+3B_, and if A increases, then the output increases too.
-On the other hand, if B=-100 then the output is 0, and if A increases moderately, the output remains 0.
-So A might increase our output, or it might not.
-It just depends what the value of B is.

-This is a simple case where the node captured an interaction.
-As you add more nodes and more layers, the potential complexity of interactions only increases.
-But you should now see how the activation function helped capture an interaction.

-__Non-linearities__: A function is non-linear if the slope isn't constant.
 So, the ReLU function is non-linear around 0, but the slope is always either 0 (for negative values) or 1 (for positive values).
 That's a very limited type of non-linearity.

-But two facts about deep learning models allow us to create many different types of non-linearities from how we combine ReLU nodes.

-First, most models include a bias term for each node.
-The bias term is just a constant number that is determined during model training.
-For simplicity, consider a node with a single input called A, and a bias.
-If the bias term takes a value of 7, then the node output is _f(7+A)_.
-In this case, if A is less than -7, the output is 0 and the slope is 0.
-If A is greater than -7, then the node's output is _7+A_, and the slope is 1.

-So the bias term allows us to move where the slope changes.
-So far, it still appears we can have only two different slopes.

-However, real models have many nodes.
-Each node (even within a single layer) can have a different value for it's bias, so each node can change slope at different values for our input.

-When we add the resulting functions back up, we get a combined function that changes slopes in many places.

-These models have the flexibility to produce non-linear functions and account for interactions well (if that will giv better predictions).
-As we add more nodes in each layer (or more convolutions if we are using a convolutional model) the model gets even greater ability to represent these interactions and non-linearities.

 The ReLU function has a derivative of 0 over half it's range (the negative numbers).
 For positive inputs, the derivative is 1.

 When training on a reasonable sized batch, there will usually be some data points giving positive values to any given node.
 So the average derivative is rarely close to 0, which allows gradient descent to keep progressing.

-__Advantages__:

-+ Simple and computationally efficent
-+ No vanishing gradient problem- as the input remains the same
-+ Non-linear
-+ Sparsity - increases speed of the model by removing unwanted features (Most of the times)

-__Disadvantages__:

-- Dead Neurons- the gradient(slope) in the negative region is 0 deactivates the neurons which cannot be changed during backpropagation and optimization.
-- Cannot be used as the activation function for final layer.

 ### Leaky Rectified Linear Units, Leaky ReLU